offsoc/onionplan/slides/2023.Q2/tor-meeting.md

 ## Certificates - Next Steps

-* Continue to pursuing [ACME for Onions][]: trying to connect Q Missel with Let's Encrypt.
+* Continue to pursuing [ACME for Onions][]: trying to connect Q Misell with Let's Encrypt.
 This alternative has the minimal effort for Tor.
 * Some Onion Service operators may not like to have their .onion addresses published into CT Logs, so having an alternative .onion-only Certificate Authority is also being considered, but that requires a lot more effort to implement beyond having an [ACME for Onions][] implementation.

 ## Service discovery